 A: November 12 at 10 a.m. – November 17 at 10 a.m.
 Do NOT wait until the last minute - students should place their bids well before the deadline on November 12 to ensure that they are able to access the system and enter their bids successfully.
 Bids cannot be processed after the system has closed.

 Q: What steps do I need to take before bidding?

-A: Students must clear all financial holds before the beginning of bidding (November 6 at 10 a.m.).
+A: Students must clear all financial holds before the end of bidding (by November 17 at 8 a.m.).
 Students who fail to clear financial holds by this deadline will not be able to participate in course bidding.

 Q: How does it work?